marcus-sa/swarmdb.js/README.md

 This is a client library for the SWARMDB API, implemented in JavaScript.
 It's available on npm as a node module.

-You need to run a SWARMDB node with local Ethereum environment to use this library.
+You need to run a SWARMDB node (which will be released soon) with local Ethereum environment to use this library.

 *Please note* that the library is still under heavy development and it might not be stable.